hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 religion what Newton's law of gravity is to falling bodies.

 Every worship consists of prayer in the highest form.
-For a man who cannot make Dhyâna or mental worship, Pujâ or ceremonial worship is necessary.
+For a man who cannot make Dhyāna or mental worship, Pujā or ceremonial worship is necessary.
 He must have the thing concrete.

 The brave alone can afford to be sincere.
 Compare the lion and the fox.